 nitrification and most plants do this.
 However, Nitrate is still a valuable plant food which is not ideal for discharge to watercourses.
 The best sewage treatment plants then harmless the final stage of the Nitrogen Cycle, a process stage called Denitrification.
 During this stage the NO³ is converted to harmless Nitrogen gas which disperses into the atmosphere.
 As the air we breathe is made up of 78% Nitrogen anyway, this is environmentally harmless.

-Both the APEX sewage treatment plant and the Vortex sewage treatment plants electric plants have this denitrification stage, as does the non-electric FilterPod sewage treatment plant process, enabling nitrogen reduction to levels way below the Environment Agency requirements.
+Both the APEX sewage treatment plant, VORTEX sewage treatment plants and QUANTUM have this denitrification stage, as does the non-electric FilterPod sewage treatment plant process, enabling nitrogen reduction to levels way below the Environment Agency requirements.